Local News

 National News

-- New Mexico Governor declares emergency for Trout Fire
+- Governor declares disaster emergency for Elk Fire burning in northwest Colorado; evacuations ordered

 OSFM Fireline Jan: 2010